Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `bool init()`    |

 Initializes ViZDoom game instance and starts newEpisode.
-After calling this method, first state from new episode will be available.
+After calling this method, first state from a new episode will be available.
-Some configuration options cannot be changed after calling method.
+Some configuration options cannot be changed after calling this method.
 Init returns true when the game was started properly and false otherwise.